FAQs - Tourist oriented Directional Signs (TODS)

 What types of attractions qualify for TODS?There are four(4) categories: Motorist Service, Tourist Attraction, Agricultural Activity, and Other Commercial Interest.
 The attraction must be of significant interest to the traveling public and meet the minimum hourly requirements established for each category.
 The attraction must be open to the general public and not by appointment, reservation, or membership.
 All attractions must be approved by the Tourist Signing Committee.

-Can an attraction in a large city qualify for TODS?The attraction must be located in a rural area or in a city with a population of 2,500 or less.
-The attraction must also be located outside the urban area, established by the U.S. Census Bureau, of a city with a population of 5,000 or more.
+Can an attraction in a large city qualify for TODS?The attraction must also be located outside the urban area, established by the U.S. Census Bureau, of a city with a population of 5,000 or more.

 Who fabricates and installs the TODS?The Department of Transportation will design, fabricate and install the TODS.